-The external studies division is one of the most active with approximately 1,000 enrollments each year.
+The external studies division is one of the most active with up to 1,000 enrollments each year.
 Basic ministerial training programs and continuing education for pastors are offered through the external division.
 The studies are self-paced and cross denominational barriers by offering textbooks and research materials that are non-sectarian.
-Courses can be completed through correspondence, directed home study, or independent research.
+Courses are completed through correspondence, or directed home study.

 There is also a Representatives Department whose main purpose is the recruitment of new students.
 Representatives assist prospective students through an academic evaluation to determine their level of entry.
-The student is supervised through the enrollment process and the representative may serve as mentor to the student during studies.
+The student is supervised through the enrollment process.
 Representatives must enroll at least five students per year to remain active.
 Benefits include reduced tuition at International Seminary and a finders fee for each referral.